Anvaya (organization)

 Anvaya is a Khmer association established in 2010 with a self-described mission to "bring together and support the returning movement of scattered Cambodians from overseas".
-Anaya is an independent, non-political, non-profit organization.
+Anvaya is an independent, non-political, non-profit organization.
 It is an active organization within Cambodia and in countries with a Cambodian population that has been scattered.

 Anvaya has over 300 registered members, collectively called “Anvayiste” or "Diaspora", across the world.

 Origin of name and emblem

 The name Anvaya (in Khmer script: អន្វយៈ) comes from the Sanskrit language and means family or lineage.
 The Anvaya's emblem is a set of three lotus flowers, each symbolizing one of the continents of the Diaspora (Europe, America, or Oceania) which together represent Cambodia.

 Creation

 Anvaya was created in 2010 by Soreasmey Ke Bin, a French-Cambodian, and David Yim, a Cambodian-American.
 Upon returning to Cambodia in the early 2000s, they observed that Cambodians that wished to return to their roots had no kind of support system to help them.
 They then launched Anvaya as a free social network to gather people looking to return to their roots at regular events.

 In 2013, Anvaya became a fully legal registered association established by Soreasmey Ke Bin, its founding president.

 In 2013, Anvaya was legally registered as an association by its president, Soreasmey Ke Bin.